ritenv/angular-material-seed/README.md

 * `node_modules` - contains the npm packages for the tools we need
 * `app/bower_components` - contains the AngularJS framework files

-*Note that the `bower_components` folder would normally be installed in the root folder but material-start changes this location through the `.bowerrc` file.
-Putting it in the app folder makes it easier to serve the files by a web server.*

 ### Run End-to-End Tests

 To run your e2e tests your should install and configure Protractor and the Selenium WebServer.
 These are already specified as npm dependencies within `package.json`.
 Simply run these terminal commands:

 ```console
 npm install -g live-server